Experience Design, Research, and Content Strategy resource library

 State organizations benefit from learning about the experiences of their constituents.
 This helps improve service delivery, build trust, and guide investments.

-Style guide template for state agencies
+Style guide template for MA state organizations

 State organizations can use this template to develop their own style guides that build on the Mass.gov style guide.